 No. We are not allowed to begin charging a monthly plan premium during the year.
+We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
 If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.